 Concentrations of Credit Risk - Financial instruments which potentially subject the Company to concentrations of credit risk consist principally of cash and cash equivalents and accounts receivable.
 Cash is deposited with major financial institutions and, at times, such balances with each financial institution may be in excess of insured limits.
 The Company has not experienced, and does not anticipate, any losses with respect to its cash deposits.
 Accounts receivable represent credit granted to customers for services provided.
 The Company performs ongoing credit evaluations of its customers' financial condition and generally does not require collateral on accounts receivable.
-The Company had one customer which represented approximately 11% of its consolidated revenues during the three months ended March 31, 2024.
-The Company did not have any customers which represented 10% or more of its consolidated accounts receivable, net for any period presented.
+The Company had one customer which represented approximately 15% and 13% of its consolidated revenues during the three and nine months ended September 30, 2024, respectively.
+The Company had one customer which represented approximately 11% of its consolidated revenues during both the three and nine months ended September 30, 2023.
+Additionally, the Company did not have any customers which represented 10% or more of its consolidated accounts receivable, net for any period presented.